 Many students (and teachers) are worried about using emotional cues in a lesson situation because ultimately, it always bears a risk – the risk of triggering or losing control.
-However, as already mentioned above, we need to feel.
-We can try to be as technical about singing as we like (and good technique is absolutely paramount): If we avoid connecting with our emotions for fear of losing control, or if we judge our anger or frustration as “not desirable”, we will sooner or later run into trouble.
+And quite rightly so: We have to be trauma-aware.
+So if we are working with clients who have experienced trauma or suffer from PTSD, these rules do not apply.
+In all other cases, however, we can try to be as technical about singing as we like (and good technique is absolutely paramount): If we avoid connecting with our emotions for fear of losing control, or if we judge our anger or frustration as “not desirable”, we will sooner or later run into trouble.

 It is absolutely possible to deal with, and even bring up, emotions safely and in a way that doesn’t affect vocal performance negatively (although it’s really not a problem either if the voice cracks while you’re in a safe space and until you’ve worked through your emotions so they enhance your performance and technique instead of hindering).
 As a side note: Why are we so worried about our voices cracking, even in a practice situation?

 Plutchik’s Wheel of Emotions